eslint/eslint/docs/src/use/configure/migration-guide.md

 ];
 ```

+Note that for this to work or if you get `Global "AudioWorkletGlobalScope " has leading or trailing whitespace`, you'll need to install the latest `globals` package.

 ### `eslint-env` Configuration Comments

 In the eslintrc config system it was possible to use `eslint-env` configuration comments to define globals for a file.